-Parents, please be aware that we do not deliver forgotten lunches directly to students; students are directed to look for them in the seventh-grade commons.
+Parents, please be aware that we do not deliver forgotten lunches directly to students.
+Forgotten lunches will remain in the front office until the student comes to pick up the lunch.
+(Email sent to the teachers.)

-(The information below is only provided in the event that the county can no longer provide free meals to all students.)
 Free and reduced lunches will be provided for those families who qualify and complete the proper Federal application form.
 The easiest way to apply is through the food and nutrition section of the Cobb County School District website.
 It is fast and user friendly.
 Paper applications may be obtained from the Café manager.
 Students need to take a fruit, juice, or vegetable with their lunch entree to qualify for lunch pricing.
 If not, they will be charged at ala carte rates.

 Meals can be prepaid in the kitchen office, the lunch line, or www.cobb.k12.ga.us/ under quick links.
-It will save you time if you do this in the kitchen office before school in the mornings.
 Paying in the lunch line slows down the line.
 You can prepay any amount of money.
 Checks should be made out to HTMS Café and delivered to the lunchroom manager or a cashier.
 Please write student's Cobb ID# on your check.
 Your child can ask the cashier how much credit they have on account, or you can call our Café manager at 770-578-7226, to check the balance.